How to install a Lightroom preset: a complete step-by-step guide

 6. Click "Import Presets".
 Okay, you'll see them instantly without restarting..

-The great advantage of Lightroom CC is that imported presets sync with your mobile device if you use the same account, so you'll have them available on all your devices.
-This makes your workflow truly multi-platform.
+The great advantage of Lightroom CC is that imported presets sync with your mobile device if you use the same account, making them available across all your devices.
+This truly makes your workflow cross-platform.

 Import from the Presets panel (quick method in Classic)

 In Lightroom Classic, you can also import without touching folders: open the Develop module and, in the Presets panel, click the "+" icon.
 Choose "Import Presets" and select your .xmp or .lrtemplate files.
-It's a cleaner path and avoids location errors.
+It's a cleaner method and avoids placement errors.

-Another method, frequently mentioned in classic menus, is to go to "File" > "Import Development Profiles and Presets".
+Another method, often mentioned in classic menus, is to go to "File" > "Import Development Profiles and Presets".
 Select your .xmp file and confirm.
-After importing, you'll see them under "User Presets," from where you can rename the folder and keep everything organized..
+After importing, you'll see them under "User Presets", where you can rename the folder and keep everything organized.

 Use, combine, and adjust presets wisely.

-To apply a preset, open a photo in the Develop module and click on the preset in the left column.
-Hover over each name to preview the effect on the fly.
+To apply a preset, open a photo in the Develop module and click the preset in the left column.
+Hover over each name to preview the effect.
 The names are sometimes creative, but they usually describe the result well: for example, "Cool Light" tends to cool the overall tone with blues.

 If you want to replicate the treatment on other photos, use the "Copy" and "Paste" buttons (bottom left in Develop).
 When copying, choose which settings you want to transfer (exposure on/off, transformations, calibration, etc.).
-This way you avoid carrying over unwanted changes to each batch..
+This prevents you from carrying over unwanted changes to each batch.

 Create your own preset: example "Cinematic Night"

-Designing your own presets lets you elevate your style and work faster at the same time.
+Designing your own presets allows you to elevate your style and work faster at the same time.
 Imagine a nighttime scene with warm neon lights and a dominant blue hue: we're aiming for a cinematic look.
-Try this starting recipe and adjust it to your equipment:
+Try this starting recipe and adjust it to your footage :

 1. Lower the Temperature to −30 to accentuate the blues; set the Hue to +25 to compensate towards magentas.